 Where’s the stress?

-The F1 documentary detailed Colin Chapman’s design to use the engine of his Lotus team cars as a stress-bearing component of the vehicle’s construction, rather than relying on a traditional chassis design, and then placing the motor onto the chassis.
+The F1 documentary detailed Colin Chapman’s design to use the engine of his Lotus team cars as a stress-bearing component of the vehicle’s construction, rather than relying on a traditional chassis design and then placing the motor onto the chassis.
 It made perfect sense.
-After all, the engine is one of the heaviest and strongest parts of the vehicle.
+After all, the engine is one of the heaviest and traveling parts of the vehicle.
 So why not use that strength as part of the car itself?

 ‘’I took that idea and applied it to the luggage,’’ says Michael.
-The aluminium tubes used for telescoping handles are usually simply mounted on the backside of a travel bag’s hard shell, and the hard shell itself is the structural component of the luggage.
+The aluminum tubes used for telescoping handles are usually simply mounted on the backside of a travel bag’s hard shell, and the hard shell itself is the structural component of the luggage.
 Those tubes, however, are actually the strongest part of the product, so Michael used these tubes to form the structural spine of the VOCIER C38. ‘’It’s kind of like a house versus a tent,’’ explains Michael.
 A house uses its walls for structural support, but a tent uses poles.
 A tent is much lighter and mobile than a house; similarly, carry-on luggage has to be much lighter and mobile than a closet.
 Three of Michael’s design objectives had thus been accomplished with his design revelation: compact, lightweight, and durable.

 No corners.
 No pressure.
 No wrinkles.

 Now to the wrinkles.
 What causes wrinkles?
 Two things: pressure, and a tight radius.
 If you can eliminate both, you can eliminate wrinkles, and this was always a goal for VOCIER.